 Use this free cross stitch alphabet pattern to personalize your Cross Stitch designs.

-Stitch this free Smiley-Face Motif Cross Stitch pattern for a pin, bookmark, or magnet.
-Page 20.
+Stitch this free Zodiac Cross Stitch pattern for yourself or your favorite Aquarius.
+Page 13.

 Stitch this free Dragon bookmark pattern with the floss colors of your choice.
 Page 8.